kmcclosk/minerva-technical-challenge/README.md

 A set of default users are already within the in-memory database for you to use.
 You can see the complete list in the file src/utils/db.ts.
 For convenience, you can use the username `owl0` and password `password0` to login.
 If you prefer, the Sign Up form will allow you to create new users who are automatically given a balance of 1000 OWL coins.

 Once you are logged in you are able to exchange coins with the other users.
+A good initial user to transfer coins to is user `owl1`.
 If you would like to add more coins to your account a faucet is available on the user page as well.
 Finally, the user page shows your complete transaction history.

+This project is deployed via Vercel and is available at https://minerva-technical-challenge.vercel.app/.

 ## Getting Started